Timothy Pflueger, the Invisible Hand Behind San Francisco’s Skyline

 This street in the Bayview is named for Joseph Warren Revere, son of Paul Revere—hero of the American Revolution and a former grand master of Massachusetts.
 The younger Revere was part of the force that raised the Bear Flag at Sonoma in 1846.

-The SoMA Pilipinas Cultural District includes several streets named for Filipino national heroes, including Masons Jose Rizal y Mercado and Andres Bonifacio, leaders of the Philippine independence movement.
+The SoMA Pilipinas Cultural District includes several streets named for Filipino national heroes, including noted Freemasons Jose Rizal y Mercado (seen at right) and Andres Bonifacio, leaders of the Philippine independence movement.
+Rizal Street was named in the 1990s, while three blocks of Shipley Street were renamed for Bonifacio in 1979.

 Charles Gilman was nearly the first grand master of California.
 A past grand master of both New Hampshire and Maryland, Gilman helped organize the first Masonic convention in California and was nominated as its first leader.
 However, planning to return to Baltimore, he declined the honor.